omarabdesslem/Image-Resizer/ReadMe.txt

+#1.08.2024: Added MessageGroupID.
+Purpose: The MessageGroupId helps SQS maintain the order of messages within the same group.
+You can use different MessageGroupIds to achieve parallel processing of different message groups.

 Project Overview: Image Processing System
 Objective: Create an image processing system leveraging AWS services for handling image uploads, processing, and distribution.